Knight Talks

 And the studio, their mouths dro They said, Miss Piggy does not c They quoted said she's the Barbr Streisand of puppets.

-This must have been, again, using your skills that you've al had in new ways.
+This must have been, again using your skills that you've al had in new ways.

 How was it working for a differe like Sony, especially transitioning from Di iHeart Radio and Kubota?

-I was able to level up in my car I was able to take on more respo and I said, Hey, I'm going from Disney to Sony.
+Again, I didn't leave Disney tha I really love the company even though it was really hard, but it was a great opportunity I was able to level up in my car I was able to take on more respo and I said, Hey I'm going from Disney to Sony.

 It's entertainment to entertainm What can be so different?